 Points on each of the above standings (except Regional Youth and Team Point Standings - for Team Point Standings, see Team Point Standings) remain until replaced by the equivalent event in the following season.
-If there is no equivalent event, points will remain for 12 months, or until a fencer ages out of a given category (Youth, Cadet, Junior).
-The replacement schedule is included with each competitive category in Chapter 3 and Chapters 5-10 for the designated calendar.
+If there is no equivalent event, points may remain for 12 months or less, or until a fencer ages out of a given category (Youth, Cadet, Junior).
+The replacement schedule for all events is below and will also be included in Chapters 5-10 for the designated calendar.